About the Programming Historian

 Gold Open Access

 All submissions to Programming Historian are published under a Creative Commons ‘CC-BY’ license.
 This adheres to a ‘Gold’ open access model of publishing.
 The version of record is made freely available without subscription fee or restrictions on access.
 Authors are permitted to republish their tutorials anywhere.
 And so can anyone, as long as they cite the original author and respect his or her moral rights.

 We do not charge Article Processing Charges (APCs), nor do we charge library subscriptions.

 The Programming Historian (ISSN 2397-2068) is indexed by the Directory of Open Access Journals.

-The Programming Historian is committed to diversity, and we insist on a harassment-free space for all contributors to the project, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age or religion, or technical experience.
-Our commitment to diversity extends to our Editorial Board, which has adopted a diversity policy to ensure that members from any one gender or any one nationality do not comprise more than 50% + 1 of the members on the board.
+The Programming Historian team is committed to diversity, and we insist on a harassment-free space for all contributors to the project, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age, religion, or technical experience.
+Our commitment to diversity extends to our Editorial Board, which has adopted a diversity policy to ensure that members from any one gender or any one nationality do not comprise more than 50% + 1 of the members on the team.
 This is to ensure that the project continues to benefit from diverse viewpoints.
 This policy is under perpetual review and we welcome suggestions on it from the community.